 - Financial and Insurance Services ($325,821)

-The major differences between worker productivity by industries in the City of Boroondara and Victoria were:
+The major differences between the jobs held by the full-time equivalent local workers of the City of Boroondara and Victoria were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Boroondara were for:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Boroondara were for those employed in:

 - Financial and Insurance Services (+$47,094)